 Jumia offers more discounts than Konga.
 For example, Jumia gives free shipping on orders above N5,000, while Konga offers it on orders over $50.

 Here’s the catch, although Jumia has lower prices, they only provide a small selection of free goods.
-Jumia doesn’t sell as many things as Konga, neither do they have nearly as many best sellers or highly rated products.
+Jumia doesn’t sell as many things as Konga, they also don’t have nearly as many best sellers or highly rated products as Konga.

 Konga is more affordable than Jumia in other aspects.
 For instance, Konga is the best option if you want to pay with cash on delivery (COD) for an electrical device like a phone or tablet because their COD is less expensive than Jumia’s.